Kotlin/kotlinx.serialization/docs-website/topics/serialization-cbor.md

 ### Encode `ByteArray` properties as byte strings

-You can customize how CBOR encodes data to better match existing specifications and, in some cases, reduce binary size.
+You can customize the CBOR representation of your data instead of using the default encoding, for example, to match a serialized form defined by an external schema.
+In some cases, these customizations can also reduce binary size.

 By default, Kotlin `ByteArray` values are encoded as major type 4, which represents an array of data items.
 To encode `ByteArray` properties as major type 2, a byte string, use the [`@ByteString`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-cbor/kotlinx.serialization.cbor/-byte-string/) annotation: